apache/maven-assembly-plugin/src/site/markdown/examples/single/including-and-excluding-artifacts.md

         </dependency>
 ```

-Then, in your assembly, exclude all the jar dependencies pulled in from the binary assembly.
+Then, in the assembly, exclude all the jar dependencies pulled in from the binary assembly.
 In this example the commons-lang3 and log4j-1.2-api jars are included unnecessarily (as they are in the bin.zip file already).

 ```xml
   <dependencySets>